-This page relates to drink drivers who have been disqualified indefinitely under section 65 of the Land Transport Act 1998 (or section 30A of the Transport Act 1962).
-It does not apply to anyone disqualified for a fixed period such as one year, or one year one day.
+This page is to assist drink drivers who have been disqualified indefinitely under section 65 of the Land Transport Act 1998 (or section 30A of the Transport Act 1962).

 Step Two: This information is sent to the New Zealand Transport Authority (NZTA) with a recommendation that you should (or should not) get your licence back.
 If the NZTA agrees, they will send you a letter advising that your disqualification has been removed.

 Step Three: On receipt of this letter, you then have to resit your driver’s licence.

 With no complications: The interview with the assessor may take an hour.
 Getting the blood tests done and getting the results back to the assessor may take a couple of weeks.
 If there are no problems and the assessor recommends that your disqualification should be lifted, once the final report is sent to NZTA, they take about three weeks to make their decision.
 So at the quickest, the whole process takes six to eight weeks.

 With complications: If the assessor finds that you don’t have your drinking under control, or that there are other complications (such as illicit drug use), then you may be required to attend a programme for repeat drink drivers; or you may be required to attend ‘treatment’ in order to stop drinking.
 How long all that takes is up to you.